 Recommended: Check out our article, What is Vedic Science?

 Modern Science is Catching Up with Vedic Science

 Although the Vedic texts were written few thousands of years ago, they contain an advanced understanding of the natural laws of our universe.
 In fact, information recorded in the Puranas ( a part of the Vedas ) stunningly matches advanced and recent findings of modern science, particularly in the fields of cosmology, astrophysics and paleontology.
 This is thoroughly discussed in the book, Heretic Science.

 Here are three points of correspondence where the ancient Vedic science has been shown to hold the answers to questions that have perplexed modern scientists for hundreds of years.

 Check It Out

-In their book The Big Bang and The Sages, authors Sidharth Chhabra and Madhavendra Puri Das present astonishing findings from their research in the cosmological presentation of the Puranas of ancient India.
+In his book The Big Bang and The Sages, author Sidharth Chhabra presents astonishing findings from his research in the cosmological presentation of the Puranas of ancient India.
 Although compiled by sages thousands of years ago, these texts contain stunningly accurate data for key events in the creation and development of our universe, as well as the history of our planet Earth.

 Get the book on Amazon or check out our book review for more information.

 The Vedic science not only contains practical information pertaining to the fields of cosmology, health, and astrology, but also a variety of other disciplines, including philosophy, epistemology, and psychology.
 According to the Vedas, the human mind is uniquely capable for self-realization.
 Whereas other forms of life offer similar opportunities for sensual pleasure, the human form of life alone affords us with the chance to study the Vedas, acquire Vedic knowledge, and revive our pure consciousness.